fbpx

 Since you’re in the area, you can discover the story of the Edelweißpiraten, a loosely knit youth-group that had organised as part of the resistance against the Hitler Youth.
 Be warned that the story, although inspiring, does not have a happy ending, but there are lots of memorials about their story around the Ehrenfeld train station, even an annual music & culture, the Edelweißpiratenfestival.

-Finishing your weekend in Cologne
+Finishing Your Weekend in Cologne

 So, are you ready to celebrate your final hours in Cologne with some music?
 Marcel recommends Sonic Ballroom or Live Music Hall (if there’s a band on) for some alternative fun.